benoitealet/capto/README.md

 ####Installation

-> Installation instructions will follow soon
+> Capto requires a MySQL database.
+The code project was originally designed to use SQLite, however, due to nodes asynchronous nature,  database writes were failing when multiple requests were sent in quick succession.

+To get started, install capto(may require sudo):

+    npm install -g capto

+Change directory to the *node modules* directory:

+    cd /usr/local/lib/node_modules/capto/app/config/

+Copy the *settings.js.example* to *settings.js*

+Change the settings to your MySQL database (make sure you've created the database).
+Then run:

+    capto db:setup

+Your database should now be ready.
+To run the HTTP and SMTP server run:

+    capto run

+Now open: http://localhost:9024 to view the web interface.
+Send messages to *smtp://127.0.0.1:1025*.

+> Please note: The default max message size is 25mb.
+You can send a message greater than this value and the SMTP server will accept it, however, once processed it will be rejected and will not be persisted to the database.
+You can increase or decrease this default value in the *settings.js* file or pass in the option *--max-message-length* when running the *capto run* command.

-The capto command offers a few options:
+The *capto run* command offers a few options:

+      capto run --help

-    Usage: capto [options]
+      Usage: run [options]

       Options:

         -h, --help                 output usage information
-    --version                  output the version number
-    --ip [address]             Set the ip address for both servers --smtp-port [port]         Set the port of the smtp server (default: 9025) --http-port [port]         Set the port of the http server (default: 9024) --max-message-size [size]  Set the max message size the smtp server will accept in bytes
+        --smtp-ip [address]        Set the ip address for the http server --http-ip [address]        Set the ip address for the smtp server --smtp-port [port]         Set the port of the smtp server --http-port [port]         Set the port of the http server --max-message-size [size]  Set the max message size the smtp server will accept in bytes

+#### Thanks

+Many thanks to @sj26 for his excellent [mailcatcher](https://github.com/sj26/mailcatcher) project for the inspiration for this project.

+Many thanks also goes to the many developers who have contributed to the various libraries used in this project.

 ####License

 GPLv3.
 See LICENSE file in the source.